alessandro90/message_queue/README.md

 # C++17 Template Message Queue

-This is a simple `C++17 ` header file which implements a message queue.
+This is a simple `C++20 ` header file which implements a message queue.
 All the classes are templates, so that a message can be basically any copyable type.

 In the `example` folder there is a basic example of usage.
 The library is aimed at allowing the comunication between tasks in different threads.

-The example can be compiled (with the GNU compiler for example) with (the -std=c++17 flag is needed only if your compiler does not use the C++17 standard by default):
+The example can be compiled (with the GNU compiler for example) with (the -std=c++2a flag:

-`g++ message_queue.cpp ..\semaphore.cpp ..\synchronizer.cpp -std=c++17 -lpthread -Wall -Wextra -Wpedantic -DDEBUG`
+`g++ message_queue.cpp ../semaphore.cpp ../synchronizer.cpp -std=c++2a -lpthread -Wall -Wextra -Wpedantic -DDEBUG`

 This is just an exercise to use some "advanced" features of C++.